mircealungu/mircea/drafts/wish-based-se.md

 One possible outcome of this is that parts of the system will forever depend on particular versions of the LLM.
 Another is a continuous verification whether the LLM generated snippets do the same with every new version.
 And if not, adjusting the prompts till they match...

+### Challenge.
+Upstream evolution

+*Example from the discussion with Helge: when you're trying to use a new version of a library, but that version was not ingested yet in the black box.
+And even if it were, there is not enough data for it to disentangle between the old and the new versions.*

 ### Challenge: Infrastructure Evolution